 An effective campaign consists of answering the questions what, how and why:

-What can you offer them that competitors can’t, what sets you apart?
+- What can you offer them that competitors can’t?

-Many businesses start off with trials, giveaways and promotions.
+Many businesses start with trials, giveaways, and promotions.

-Contests and giveaways will hook generate traffic because more people will want a chance to win.
+Contests and giveaways will generate traffic because more people will want a chance to win.

 You’ll never know until you try, right?

-In conclusion, digital lead generation has pretty much replaced print ads so most businesses do turn to these methods.
+In conclusion, digital lead generation has basically replaced print ads so most businesses do turn to these methods.

-Whether it be no returns, slow returns, or peaking and then just reaching a plateau, lead digital marketing and lead generation has its ups and downs, just like most anything in this world.
+Whether it be no returns, slow returns, or peaking and then just reaching a plateau, lead digital marketing and lead generation has their ups and downs, just like most anything in this world.